ytthuan/LeoSQLServerRServices/PerfTuning/README.md

-# SQL Server R Services - Performance Test Samples
+# SQL Server ML Services - Performance Test Samples

 The sample runtest.R script provided in this repository demonstrates the benefits of following various tips for improving performance of R script running in SQL compute context.

 The test script helps to evaluate the performance gains that can be reailized when following the various tips outlined in the <a href="https://docs.microsoft.com/en-us/sql/advanced-analytics/r/sql-server-r-services-performance-tuning">SQL Server ML Services Performance Tuning document</a>.

-To run these tests, the user needs access to SQL Server 2016 with R services enabled.
-The user is also assumed to be familiar with some basic concepts of using SQL Server R Services.
+To run these tests, the user needs access to SQL Server with ML Services enabled.
+The user is also assumed to be familiar with some basic concepts of using SQL Server ML Services.

 The directory contents are as follows: